Immunological Analysis of Lung Immunity Probiotic (GLB3)

 Furthermore, a very good positive effect of Lung Immunity Probiotic has been demonstrated—namely the ability to largely retain the production of an important anti-inflammatory interleukin such as IL-10.
 From the results obtained from the tests of the product it is shown that it is able to induce the synthesis of a much smaller amount of IL-10 from splenocytes, compared with the control sample.

 All these in vitro immunological results demonstrate the strong anti-inflammatory potential of the Lung Immunity Probiotic product.
 This, together with the results of clinical studies of the complex of polypeptides and lipopolysaccharides, which has been proven by Acad.
 Bogdan Petrunov and his team, can prepare our immune system to deal with secondary bacterial pneumonia (Maria Nikolova et al., 2009).
-This demonstrates the ability of the product to influence our immune system positively by acting as an anti-inflammatory upon initial encounter with a pathogenic microorganism (pathogenic bacteria, viruses and fungal agents).
 As an additional effect, it leads to the formation of a specific immune response to the underlying bacteria that cause the development of pneumonia.